 Transitional Year Program

-Chair, Department of Medicine: José Missri, MD
+Chair, Department of Medicine: Rotem Friede, MD

-Over the course of the one-year program, residents have the opportunity to gain a first-hand perspective of a wide range of medical specialties and subspecialties and to develop the clinical competence required to pursue a specific discipline.
+Over the course of the one-year program, residents have the opportunity to gain a first-hand perspective of a wide range of medical and surgical specialties and subspecialties and to develop the clinical competence required to pursue a specific discipline.

 As a community-based academic hospital system, MCMC provides residents with a diverse case learning experience at both Mercy Fitzgerald Hospital, which serves the suburban and urban patients of Eastern Delaware County and Southwest Philadelphia, and Mercy Philadelphia Hospital, which serves the urban population of West Philadelphia.

-To find out more about Mercy Catholic Medical Center’s Transitional Year Program, please call 610.237.5060, fax 610.237.5093 or email email@example.com
+To find out more about Mercy Catholic Medical Center’s Transitional Year Program, please call 610.237.4685, fax 610.237.5093 or email email@example.com